yuvalmGS/gigaspaces-wiki-jekyll/xap97net/basic-processing-unit-container.markdown

 # Basic Processing Unit Components

 There can be different user components that are part of the processing unit.
 Such components can be automatically generated and managed by the container by creating a class, which represent the logical component, and marking it with the \[BasicProcessingUnitComponent\] attribute.
 Optionally, the component can mark methods with the \[ContainerInitializing\] and \[ContainerInitialized\] which will be called when the managing basic ontainer is initializing and after it is initialized correspondigly.
-Moreover, it can implement the {{IDisposable}} interface which will be called once the managing container is disposing upon undeployment.
+Moreover, it can implement the `IDisposable` interface which will be called once the managing container is disposing upon undeployment.

 Here's an example of a basic component which keeps a reference to a space proxy which is managed by the container:
 {code:java}